thedotmack/the-dev-server-mcp/HOW-IT-WORKS.lock.md

 ## 🔧 THE SOLUTION

-**the-dev-server MCP** is a Model Context Protocol server that acts as a **single source of truth** for development server state.
-It provides:
+**the-dev-server MCP** is a Model Context Protocol server that acts as a **single source of truth** for PM2-managed development processes.
+It now provides:

-1. **State Tracking**: Persistent memory of server configuration and status
+1. **Managed Registry** – Declare each dev service (script, args, cwd, env) once.
-2. **Auto-Detection**: Automatic discovery of running development servers
+2. **Lifecycle Control** – Start, stop, restart, and delete PM2 processes without leaving the conversation.
-3. **Status Queries**: Quick access to current server state
+3. **Config Drift Prevention** – Apply updates to stored configs and sync PM2 immediately.
-4. **Log Access**: Direct access to server logs
+4. **Unified Status** – Merge persisted registrations with live PM2 metadata.
-5. **Process Management Awareness**: Integration with terminal, PM2, and background processes
+5. **Integrated Logs** – Tail stdout/err directly for any registered process.

 ## 🏗️ ARCHITECTURE